 The foundation is dedicated to our daughter Emily and everyone who is touched by melanoma.

 We are a non-for-profit organisation that educates Australians in the prevention and early detection of Skin Cancer, especially melanoma.
 We aim to reach as many people as possible through direct or media contact to encourage the use of sun protection and the importance of early detection of this insidious disease.
+We support Vital research and improved treatments and hope that one day we find a cure.

 Since losing our daughter to melanoma in 2006, the foundation has worked tirelessly to promote awareness, early detection and prevention at numerous outdoor and sporting events.
 Our signature event was the annual MARCH for MELANOMA and our bookend to summer.
 This event supports melanoma survivors also gives family and friends the opportunity to remember loved ones taken by this deadly cancer and at the same time promotes awareness with our melanomore concert